Degree Fields

 Industry Overview

-The pharmaceutical and medicine manufacturing industry has produced a variety of medicinal and other health-related products undreamed of by even the most imaginative apothecaries of the past.
-These drugs save the lives of millions of people from various diseases and permit many ill people to lead normal lives.
+The pharmaceutical and medicine manufacturing industry develops and produces a variety of medicinal and other health-related products that save the lives of millions of people from various diseases and permits many people suffering from illness to recover to lead productive lives.

-The U.S. pharmaceutical industry has achieved worldwide prominence through research and development (R&D) work on new drugs, and spends a relatively high proportion of its funds on R&D compared with other industries.
-Each year, pharmaceutical industry testing involves tens of thousands of new substances, yet may eventually yield fewer than 100 new prescription medicines.
+The U.S. pharmaceutical industry has achieved worldwide prominence through research and development (R&D) on new drugs, and spends a relatively high proportion of its revenue on R&D compared with other industries.
+Each year, pharmaceutical industry testing involves millions of compounds, yet may eventually yield fewer than 100 new prescription medicines.

 Most firms devote a substantial portion of their R&D budgets to applied research, using scientific knowledge to develop a drug targeted to a specific use.
 For example, an R&D unit may focus on developing a compound that will effectively slow the advance of breast cancer.
 If the discovery phase yields promising compounds, technical teams then attempt to develop a safe and effective product based on the discoveries.

 To test new products in development, a research method called "screening" is used.
 To screen an antibiotic, for example, a sample is first placed in a bacterial culture.
 If the antibiotic is effective, it is next tested on infected laboratory animals.
 Laboratory animals also are used to study the safety and efficacy of the new drug.
-A new drug is selected for testing on humans only if it promises to have therapeutic advantages over drugs already in use, or is safer.
-Drug screening is an incredibly risky, laborious, and costly process -- only 1 in every 5,000 to 10,000 compounds screened eventually becomes an approved drug.
+A new drug is selected for testing on humans only if it either promises to have therapeutic advantages over drugs already in use or is safer.
+Drug screening is a laborious and costly process—only 1 in every 5,000 to 10,000 compounds screened eventually becomes an approved drug.

 After laboratory screening, firms conduct clinical investigations, or "trials," of the drug on human patients.
 Human clinical trials normally take place in three phases.
 First, medical scientists administer the drug to a small group of healthy volunteers to determine and adjust dosage levels, and monitor for side effects.
-If a drug appears useful and safe, additional tests are conducted in two more phases, each phase using a successively larger group of volunteers or carefully selected patients, sometimes upwards of 10,000 individuals.
+If a drug appears useful and safe, additional tests are conducted in two more phases, each phase using a successively larger group of volunteers or carefully selected patients.
+The final round of testing often involves a very large panel, sometimes upwards of 10,000 individuals.

 After a drug successfully passes animal and clinical tests, the U.S. Food and Drug Administration's (FDA) Center for Drug Evaluation and Research (CDER) must review the drug's performance on human patients before approving the substance for commercial use.
 The entire process, from the first discovery of a promising new compound to FDA approval, can take over a decade and cost hundreds of millions of dollars.